tuncbkose/BloomFilter/README.md

 `k` and `n` as inputs for the number of flags each object will trigger and the size of the Bloom filter respectively.

 ### Hash 1
 From what I gather, this is a normal hash function.
-Given an input, it will use a random number from our given seed to generate a aaaaaaaaaaaaaaaa I need to take nap
+Given an input, it will use a random number from our given seed to generate a

 ### Hash 2